Summer Research Program

 Poster Presentation Session

-At the end of the eight week assistantship, participants have been guided through their research project and have created a scientific poster.
-A poster session is held at GHC as a community events, including a guest speaker from a local organization.
-This event provides the community attendees with the opportunity to learn more about our watershed, while the Research Assistants gain valuable presentation skills.
-Participants are encouraged to submit their poster abstracts to the University of Washington Undergraduate Research Symposium following this experience.
+At the end of the eight week assistantship, participants guided through their research project and created a scientific poster.
+A poster session was held at GHC as a community events, including a guest speaker from a local organization.
+This event provided the community attendees with the opportunity to learn more about our watershed, while the Research Assistants gained valuable presentation skills.
+Participants were encouraged to submit their poster abstracts to the University of Washington Undergraduate Research Symposium following this experience.

 Summer 2017 GHC Summer Research Program Posters: